 Shortly after moving to Portugal, Carolyn began to experience extreme back pain.
 One day it was so bad she asked him to take her to the emergency room.
 Their insurance plan did not cover preexisting conditions for the first year (I will explain why a little later).
 Kevin did a quick Google search for the nearest hospital and drove straight there.
 Within 15 minutes they were being seen by a doctor who spent 30 minutes with them.
 [Let that sink in for a moment…when was the last time you spent 30 minutes with a doctor when you weren’t under anesthesia??]
 He took the time to listen and examine her carefully.
 At the end of the appointment he prescribed four medications and gave them his personal cell phone number in case they had any questions or needed anything further.
 This entire experience cost them €60,00.
 They then went to the pharmacy to fill the prescriptions and paid €17,00.
 All of this was without insurance.

 As it turned out, Carolyn needed back surgery.
-She was worried about the potential cost without insurance, but Kevin reassured her that they would do whatever needed to be done to resolve her pain.
+She was worried about the potential cost without insurance, but Kevin reassured her that they would do whatever was needed to resolve her pain.
 Her surgery was a complete success and the experience was absolutely amazing from start to finish.

 So, how much did the surgery and four days in the hospital cost without insurance? €9.000,00.
 Kevin received a detailed invoice with all the costs broken out.
 He told me that a bag of saline solution cost €0,75.
 He did a quick Google search and found that the same bag of saline solution in the US costs between $300.00 and $400.00 He was so impressed with the quality of care and the level of service provided that should he ever return to live in the US and have a health situation that required significant care, he’d come back to Portugal to get it.